brimdata/zed/docs/language/operators/join.md

 :::tip Note
 The first `join` syntax shown above was more recently introduced and is in some ways similar to other languages such as SQL.
-The second was the original `join` syntax in Zed.
+The second was the original `join` syntax in SuperPipe.
 Most joins can be expressed using either syntax.
 See the [join tutorial](../../tutorials/join.md) for details.
 :::